ammarkandel/Shooter-Game-JS/README.md

 ## How to play:

 - You can play online [live version](https://space-war-game.vercel.app/) or local.
-- Click on Download ZIP.
+- Click on Download ZIP in repository.
 - Extract the game.
 - In your terminal, navigate to the game's folder.
-- Run 'node server.js'.
+- Run 'yarn start'.
 - Open in your browser, 'localhost:8000'.

 ## Technologies used: